-Dr. Derrick Burgess is an Orthopaedic Surgeon specializing in Sports Medicine and shoulder surgery.
+Dr. Derrick Burgess is a board certified Orthopaedic Surgeon and specialist in Sports Medicine and shoulder surgery.
 It was in high school that Dr. Burgess, a Muscle Shoals, Alabama native, realized his interest in orthopaedics.
 After suffering an injury in football, Burgess discovered a mentor that would be a catalyst for his pursuit in medicine.

 Dr. Burgess has authored several peer reviewed articles and presented his research on national platforms including AAOS and AAPMR.